-Second experiment was performed to find out coefficient of performance-(COP) of refrigerator.
-For comparative study of two refrigerators, no load and full load testing of both the refrigerator was done.
+Second experiment was performed to find out coefficient of performance (COP) of the refrigerator.
+For comparative study of two refrigerators, no-load and full-load testing of both the refrigerators with observation period of 8 hours was done.

-The no load testing and full load testing of conventional as well as eco-friendly refrigerator has been made as per procedure mentioned in the materials and methods section.
+The no-load testing and full-load testing of conventional as well as eco-friendly refrigerator has been made as per procedure mentioned in the materials and methods section.
 The experiment has been extended in different season's i.e. March (late winter), June (Peak summer) and August (spring season).
-It has been observed from table no. 4 that the COP of conventional refrigerator during March month comes out to 0.43, where as in the June and August these are 0.38 and 0.42, respectively in no load condition.
-Further, it was also observed that the power consumption during March, June and August in no load testing condition were 0.77, 0.836 and 0.79 kWh.
+It has been observed from Table 4 that the COP of conventional refrigerator during March month comes out to 0.43, where as in the June and August these are 0.38 and 0.42, respectively in no-load condition.
+Further, it was also observed that the power consumption during March, June and August in no-load testing condition were 0.77, 0.836 and 0.79 kWh.